 Recipe's scale and centralized restaurant support infrastructure will allow it to continue to reduce operating expenses for its corporate and franchised locations.
-A significant portion of restaurant expenses are fixed in nature, and accordingly, SRS Growth will also improve operating margins.
+A significant portion of restaurant expenses are fixed in nature, and accordingly, System Sales Growth will also improve operating margins.
 This will in turn improve the investment return for franchisees and thereby facilitate franchisee recruitment.
 New profitable locations will be added to the network and unprofitable ones closed upon expiry of their lease terms improving the quality of sales.
-As the network expands, System Sales will grow and contribution to the marketing fund will increase, which should in turn drive more SRS Growth.
+As the network expands, System Sales will grow and contribution to the marketing funds will increase, which should, in turn, drive more System Sales Growth.

-As network health and profitability improve and System Sales grow, management believes that Recipe will: (i) reduce the need for franchisee subsidy support, which, combined with the end of certain contractual subsidies, will increase the effective royalty recovery rate from the historical Recipe brands to closer to the 5.0% standard royalty rate as compared to the current recovery rate of approximately 4.0% (St-Hubert's standard royalty rate is 4% and The Keg's standard royalty rate is 6% for all franchises since January 2013), (ii) sustain and grow contribution from corporate restaurants in the range of 10% to 15% of corporate restaurant sales over the next three to five years by selling joint venture and corporate restaurants in franchise brands to franchisees and opportunistic closing of non-profitable or non-strategic locations and improving corporate contribution from Pickle Barrel and Original Joe's Group corporate restaurants as management realizes operating synergies in these brands, which currently operate at lower than the 10% target contribution.
+As network health and profitability improve and System Sales grow, management believes that Recipe will: (i) reduce the need for franchisee subsidy support, which, combined with the end of certain contractual subsidies, will increase the effective royalty recovery rate from the historical Recipe brands to closer to the 5.0% standard royalty rate as compared to the current recovery rate of approximately 3.9% (St-Hubert's standard royalty rate is 4% and The Keg's standard royalty rate is 6% for all franchises since January 2013); and (ii) sustain and grow contribution from corporate restaurants in the range of 10% to 15% of corporate restaurant sales over the next three to five years.
+The Company believes it can achieve this target by selling joint venture and corporate restaurants in franchise brands to franchisees and through the opportunistic closing of non-profitable or non-strategic locations.